 Find out how to contact the International Pension Centre on the GOV.UK website

-If you are thinking about moving home/moving to Northern Ireland and need to find a job there are a number of options:
+If you are thinking about moving home/moving to live in Northern Ireland and need to find a job there are a number of options:

 Ask for a transfer